deankoch/UYRW_data/markdown/helper_get_data.md

   # RETURN VALUE:
   #
   # the `nvc.df` dataframe with two appended columns, `swatcode` and `swatdesc`, containing
-  # the matching SWAT+ plant code and its description
+  # the matching SWAT+ plant code and its description.
+If `nvc.df` is not supplied, returns
+  # the lookup table (as dataframe)
   #
   # DETAILS:
   #